PawDevUK/Portfolio-Server/routes/WorkTracker/ReadMe.md

 # Work Tracker

-    App to alow record work hours and generate pay.
+    App to record work hours and generate earnings.
     At the moment application:
     - Gets start time and calculate earnings for the day based on the rate and extra shift allowance.
     - Gets rota combination and calculate days at work.
     - Returns object representation of full year with days at work, of days, earnings.

 ## Questions

 - What should be base calendar object.
-    Base calendar object should has all days off and no pay days.
-NO
+    There shouldn't be base calendar object.
 - How calendar object should be initialized ?
     User should on the client side choose rota and start time and then send request to the back-end to generate calendar object and then save it in the DB.
 This calendar object should be assigned to the user.
 - Where should be stored based calendar object.